- October 6, 2017

 - Or you could end up under performing if you halve your budget to prevent overspending

-This could affect anyone testing Adwords for short periods of time or seasonal businesses.
+This could affect anyone testing Google Ads for short periods of time or seasonal businesses.
 Or really, any test where you are going to see big spikes in traffic on days Google feels your ads deserve more clicks.

 If You’re Running a Long Term Branding Campaign